gscanlon21/notes/content/notes/jq.md

 +++

 # jq
-A command link json processor
+A command line json processor

-## Pipeing
+## Piping
 The |= instead of the | passes the values along instead of stripping them.